-Most Kpop fans have done a great job of calling out hostile and hateful fans that bring down the Kpop community as a whole.
-It is one thing to love and support your favorite Kpop group, but it is another thing to hate and despise someone for liking or disliking a particular group.
-However, 99% of real fans, have done an amazing job of supporting their favorite Kpop group or groups.
+Most Kpop fans have done a great job calling out hostile and hateful fans who bring down the Kpop community.
+It is one thing to love and support your favorite Kpop group, but it is another to hate and despise someone for liking or disliking a particular group.
+However, 99% of real fans have done an amazing job supporting their favorite Kpop group or groups.
 Therefore, this article will focus on the positive aspects of Kpop Fandom and not mention some of the toxic incidents.

 BTS – ARMY

 ARMY is BTS’s official fandom name.
 It was established in July of 2013.
 Many might not know what ARMY stands for.
 ARMY stands for Adorable Representative MC for You.
-The Army’s official lightstick is the Army Bomb which is very difficult to find online due to the fact it gets sold out very quickly.
-ARMY is known for its passion for BTS merch.
+The Army’s official lightstick is the Army Bomb which is very difficult to find online because it gets sold out quickly.
+ARMY is known for its passion for BTS merchandise.
 For example, the average BTS fan has spent over $1,400 on BTS merchandise, concert tickets, and exclusive content.

 BLACKPINK – Blinks

 EXO – EXO-L

 EXO has some of the strongest fans in all of Asia.
 Their official fandom was created in August of 2014 with the name EXO-L. The L stands for Love.
-EXO has been doing a great job of connecting with fans via social media even though they have not been very active the last few years.
+EXO has been doing a great job connecting with fans via social media, even though they have not been very active in the last few years.
 However, you can’t deny the passion of EXO-Ls.
-There was a clear example when EXO-L’s were able to create a light show that spelled out EXO WE ARE ONE at one of the concerts that took place in a stadium.
+There was a clear example when EXO-L’s created a light show that spelled out EXO WE ARE ONE at one of the concerts that took place in a stadium.
 It is one of the most impressive fan-choreographed showcases of all time.